thomasbeaujean/DoctrineTraitBundle/README.md

 Run the command

-        php app/console generate:doctrine:traits AppBundle\\Entity

-Or this one if you want to act on a single entity

-        php app/console generate:doctrine:traits "AppBundle:MyEntity"
+        php app/console generate:doctrine:traits App

-Those commands will generate the trait(s) in the /src/AppBundle/Entity/Traits directory
+Those commands will generate the trait(s) in the /src/Entity/Traits directory

 ## Use custom method